 “Do not fear those who kill the body but are unable to kill the soul; but rather fear Him who is able to destroy both soul and body in hell.

-(b) Fear Him.
+(c) Fear Him.
 This seems to contradict what Jesus says verse 31: “Do not fear.”
-But Jesus is not telling his disciples (or us) to fear our loving Father.
-In context, he’s saying we have nothing to fear from those who persecute us (verse 26), because he who is for you is greater and scarier than those who are against us.
+Jesus is not telling his disciples (or us) to fear our loving Father.
+In context, he’s saying we have nothing to fear from those who persecute us (verse 26), because he who is for you is greater than those who are against you.

 There is no fear in love (1 John 4:18).
 Since your heavenly Father cares for you and numbers the hairs on your head (verse 30), you have nothing to fear (verse 31).